Code of Ethics

 Practice Standards

-The Institute provides minimum general practice standards with which all agrologists must comply.
+The Institute provides minimum general practice standards with which all registered agrologists must comply.
 More specific practice standards are available for certain scopes and areas of agrology defined in the policies and procedures.

 - Ensure safe and ethical practices

-- Provide a way to evaluate and measure the conduct of practice and competencies of agrologists against a transparent standard
+- Provide a way to evaluate and measure the conduct of practice and competencies of registered agrologists against a transparent standard

-- Enable agrologists to improve their practice
+- Enable registered agrologists to improve their practice

 Essential Competencies